A Study of St Peter’s Church Tower

 In both WW-1 and WW-2 the church and others like it were not used by military observers, probably because it would have created too high a risk of the churches being bombed and there would have been no easy escape route for the observers.
 Also in both of these wars the observers were primarily looking and listening for enemy aircraft, for which a high position was not needed.

 Between 1200 and 1600 before anyone could start constructing a Crenulated or Castellated building, including the church, the King’s permission was needed.
-Having partitioned the King a Crenulation Certificate with a royal seal was received.
+Having petitioned the King a Crenulation Certificate with a royal seal was received.
 There was no fee so it wasn’t a form of tax, rather a commitment of royalty.

 The Church itself at times of a high risk of an invasion would also have been a safe haven for a large number, if not all of the villagers.
 The large stained glass windows that exist today, including the one in the tower, probably weren’t there in that early period, the only windows being the thin Norman style ones that remain on the north wall.
 The thick wooden doors would have also provided adequate protection against potential invaders who were armed with only swords, lances, crossbows and muskets.